Attack Graph Convolutional Networks by Adding Fake Nodes: Experimental Results

-A targeted attack tries to force the GCN to classify nodes to a certain class.
-We perform two different experiments for targeted attacks: (1) attack the whole dataset; (2) attack only a single node.
+The targeted attack tries to fool the GCN to classify specific nodes to target classes.
+We perform two different experiments for targeted attacks: (1) attack only a single node; (2) attack a group of 100 nodes on test data.
+In our experiments, we use the same setting as non-targeted attack for the number of fake nodes and edges.

-When attacking the whole dataset, we randomly select a class, and other settings are the same as non-targeted attacks.
-Table \ref{tab:targeted} shows that targeted attacks work for both Greedy and Greedy-GAN algorithms.
-For Greedy attack, we can achieve very high success rate (usually $>90\%$), while Greedy-GAN will make fake nodes indistinguishable from real ones.

 When attacking only a single node, we add three fake nodes with target labels.
-Table \ref{tab:targeted_one} shows the average success rate of attacking one node is very high.
-Due to the tiny number of nodes added, the change in distributions of labels is unnoticeable.
-In our experiments, we add 13 edges and 10 features per fake nodes on average.
-We did not perform Greedy-GAN attack, because the numbers of real and fake nodes are so unbalanced that over fitting will make the discriminator inaccurate.
+Table \ref{tab:targeted_one} shows that the success rate of our algorithm is around 80\% on different target labels.
+The addition of three nodes produced no noticeable change in label distributions.

-We notice that attacking nodes to certain target classes are more difficult than others.
-For example, if the target class is class 0 (249 nodes) from Citeseer dataset (3312 nodes in 6 classes), targeted attack has a lower successful rate.
-The reason might be that there are less nodes with class 0, so the attacked nodes only have weak linkage to class 0 nodes, and the classification is more influenced by nodes in other classes.
-This makes it harder to turn the predicted label to class 0 when only adding three fake nodes.
+We also conduct targeted attacks on groups of nodes.
+In Figure \ref{fig:cora_target_attack} and \ref{fig:citeseer_target_attack}, we notice that attacking nodes to certain target classes are more difficult than others. \CH{not clear, also, which table or figure to look at?}For example, in Figure \ref{fig:citeseer_target_attack}, targeted attack has a lower success rate with a target class 0 (249 nodes) from Citeseer dataset (3312 nodes in 6 classes).
+Success rate of targeted attack is positively correlated with the percentage of that class in the ground truth.
+The reason might be that if there are less nodes belonging to a class, the attacked nodes only have weak linkage to that class, and the classification is more influenced by nodes in other classes.
+This makes it harder to turn the predicted label to class with few nodes.
+For fake nodes labels, we do experiments on both randomly and targeted labels.
+Targeted labeling generally gives better result.
+Table \ref{tab:targeted} shows that targeted attacks success rate for Greedy and Greedy-GAN algorithms using targeted labeling.